 What makes our program distinct?

 The PhD in Nursing curriculum provides students two options to attend their course class sessions.
 One option is to be in the classroom with the faculty and the other option is to attend the class via a video connection with the students and faculty in the classroom.
 Students choose the one delivery method that works best for them.
 Please note that due to student visa requirements, international students must attend courses in-person.
 Courses may use a HyFlex instruction format that combines synchronous in-person scheduled class sessions and asynchronous online learning activities.

 At the start of their program (last week in August) and the last week in May, all students gather on campus annually for a four-day Doctor of Nursing Philosophy Immersive Experience (DIvE) focused on engagement, mentorship and professional development and a 1 credit academic course.

-Our PhD program provides full funding for the first two years of study through a combination of graduate assistantships and scholarships for students devoted full-time to their studies following the relevant recommended plan of study.
+Our PhD program provides a financial assistance package for the first two years of study through a combination of graduate assistantships and scholarships for students devoted full-time to their studies following the relevant recommended plan of study.

 We also advocate for and support our PhD students with funding from a range of national sources.
 Current PhD students are supported with substantial grants from the Robert Wood Johnson Foundation and Jonas Philanthropies.